 When did you reach your turning point from a girl to a woman?

 I view womanhood as a journey.
-I don’t think there’s a turning point as its the totality of many different experiences that have shaped my identity.
+I don’t think there’s a turning point as it is the totality of many different experiences that have shaped my identity.

 What is your favorite Bible verse for women?